FREQUENTLY ASKED QUESTIONS

 Question: Where do I renew my yearly license plate registration sticker?

-In addition, you may renew your license plates and obtain a new sticker at the Stanley Travel Stop, 600 South Broadway Street, Stanley.
+In addition, you may renew your license plates in person and obtain a new sticker at the Stanley Travel Stop, 600 South Broadway Street, Stanley.
+The business does charge each customer a $10 convenience fee for this service.

 Question: How do I get a restraining order against someone?